Parent & Family Engagement Policy & Compact

 - Share school and student performance data with families in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards, such as PTA meetings, SOL planning night, Civic Association meetings.

-- Provide opportunities throughout the year for families to better understand the school’s goals for students and find ways to improve student learning by planning academic content nights in reading, math and science.
+- Provide opportunities throughout the year for families to better understand the school’s goals for students and find ways to improve student learning by planning academic content workshops in reading, math and science.

-- Maintain resources for caregivers to review student assignments and ongoing communication about student work, in the Thursday folder.
+- Maintain resources for caregivers to review student assignments and ongoing communication about student work, in the Thursday folder and Schoology.

 - Provide ongoing feedback on student progress through quarterly progress reports that show specific areas of proficiency and areas for continued growth.